Neuromodulator Overview

 woman receiving botox

-The Difference Between a MedSpa and a Facial Plastic Surgeon Office
+The Difference Between a MedSpa and a Facial Plastic Surgeon's Office

-When considering BOTOX injections, it may seem tempting to cut costs by receiving the injections at a medical spa rather than at a plastic surgeon’s office.
-After all, these spas can be convenient, and offer other beautifying services such as facials and massage, and they often run specials or discount deals, offering BOTOX at a much lower cost than an accredited plastic surgeon.
-However, though non-physician providers at a medical spa may be licensed to apply BOTOX, patients are generally much happier with the results from a proper application by an accredited plastic surgeon.
+When considering BOTOX in NYC, it may seem tempting to cut costs by receiving the injections at a medical spa rather than at a plastic surgeon’s office.
+After all, these spas can be convenient and offer other beautifying services such as facials and massage, and they often run specials or discount deals, offering BOTOX at a much lower cost than an accredited plastic surgeon.
+However, although non-physician providers at a medical spa may be licensed to administer BOTOX, patients are generally much happier with results from a proper application by an accredited plastic surgeon.

-Allergen is the only FDA-approved maker of BOTOX in the U.S., and their vials never go on sale.
+Allergen is the only FDA-approved maker of BOTOX in the U.S., and its vials never go on sale.
 In fact, they increase in price every year.
-Botox do not get discounted, so how can medical spas offer much cheaper prices to their patients?
-International products are less expensive, but illegal to use in the United States and some legally available alternatives to Botox cost significantly less to purchase, but don’t give you the same result.
+Botox does not get discounted, so how can medical spas offer much lower prices to their patients?
+International products are less expensive but illegal to use in the United States, and some legally available alternatives to Botox cost significantly less but don’t give you the same results.
 If you do get treated at a Medical Spa, ask to see the packaging and verify that you are getting the product you are paying for.

 Banner media